labubu matcha dubai chocolate

 Pumpkin spice iced matcha latte, mango and lilacoi syrup, almond milk matcha latte with a macadamia nut pineapple cold foam.

-I would say though that in Chanoyua Japanese tea ceremony, which is an entire cultural practice and aesthetic practice based around preparing and drinking matcha,
+I would say though that in Chanoyua Japanese tea ceremony which is an entire cultural practice and aesthetic practice based around preparing and drinking matcha

-and we don't add anything to it, that has been very popular globally since the post-World War II period.
+and we don't add anything to it that has been very popular globally since the post-World War II period.
+So since the 1950s.

-You know, there's some thousands of non-Japanese and Japanese Japanese people around the world who practice that, but it's completely separate to the global matcha boom and this
+You know, there's some thousands of non-Japanese and Japanese people around the world who practice that, but it's completely separate to the global matcha boom and this

 huge rise in demand